Oracle (NYSE:ORCL) Issues Q1 2023 Earnings Guidance

 Oracle (NYSE:ORCL – Get Rating) issued an update on its first quarter 2023 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $1.04-$1.08 for the period, compared to the consensus EPS estimate of $1.13.
+The company provided earnings per share guidance of $1.04-$1.08 for the period, compared to the consensus earnings per share estimate of $1.13.
 The company issued revenue guidance of $11.38 billion-$11.58 billion, compared to the consensus revenue estimate of $10.22 billion.

-Oracle (NYSE:ORCL – Get Rating) last issued its quarterly earnings data on Monday, June 13th.
-The enterprise software provider reported $1.54 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.37 by $0.17.
-Oracle had a net margin of 18.08% and a negative return on equity of 383.80%.
-The firm had revenue of $11.84 billion during the quarter, compared to the consensus estimate of $11.65 billion.
-During the same quarter in the previous year, the firm posted $1.40 EPS.
-The company’s revenue for the quarter was up 5.5% compared to the same quarter last year.
-As a group, sell-side analysts expect that Oracle will post 3.99 earnings per share for the current fiscal year.
+ORCL has been the topic of a number of research analyst reports.
+Monness Crespi & Hardt cut their target price on Oracle from $126.00 to $113.00 and set a buy rating on the stock in a research report on Tuesday, June 14th.
+Jefferies Financial Group upped their price objective on Oracle from $75.00 to $80.00 in a report on Tuesday, June 14th.
+Cowen reduced their price target on Oracle from $107.00 to $98.00 and set an outperform rating for the company in a report on Thursday, June 9th.
+Barclays set a $82.00 price objective on Oracle in a research note on Tuesday, June 14th.
+Finally, Credit Suisse Group set a $115.00 target price on Oracle in a research report on Tuesday, June 14th.
+Three investment analysts have rated the stock with a sell rating, fifteen have given a hold rating and eight have given a buy rating to the company.
+According to data from MarketBeat.com, Oracle currently has an average rating of Hold and an average target price of $90.13.

-Several research analysts recently weighed in on ORCL shares.
-Cowen dropped their target price on shares of Oracle from $107.00 to $98.00 in a report on Thursday, June 9th.
-Daiwa Capital Markets began coverage on shares of Oracle in a report on Friday, April 1st.
-They issued a neutral rating and a $87.00 target price for the company.
-Cowen decreased their price target on shares of Oracle from $107.00 to $98.00 and set an outperform rating on the stock in a research note on Thursday, June 9th.
-Credit Suisse Group set a $115.00 price target on shares of Oracle in a research note on Friday, March 11th.
-Finally, Wolfe Research decreased their price target on shares of Oracle from $105.00 to $83.00 in a research note on Friday, March 11th.
-Three analysts have rated the stock with a sell rating, sixteen have issued a hold rating and nine have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Oracle presently has a consensus rating of Hold and an average price target of $91.52.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 26th.
+Stockholders of record on Tuesday, July 12th will be given a dividend of $0.32 per share.
+This represents a $1.28 annualized dividend and a dividend yield of 1.89%.
+The ex-dividend date of this dividend is Monday, July 11th.
+Oracle’s payout ratio is currently 53.33%.

-In other news, Director Renee Jo James sold 6,000 shares of the stock in a transaction that occurred on Monday, April 4th.
-The shares were sold at an average price of $84.11, for a total transaction of $504,660.00.
-Following the transaction, the director now directly owns 41,886 shares in the company, valued at $3,523,031.46.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-43.40% of the stock is currently owned by company insiders.
+In related news, Director Renee Jo James sold 6,000 shares of the firm’s stock in a transaction on Monday, April 4th.
+The shares were sold at an average price of $84.11, for a total value of $504,660.00.
+Following the completion of the transaction, the director now directly owns 41,886 shares of the company’s stock, valued at $3,523,031.46.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Company insiders own 43.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in ORCL.
-OLD Mission Capital LLC purchased a new stake in Oracle during the third quarter valued at approximately $225,000.
-Keudell Morrison Wealth Management lifted its position in Oracle by 1.4% during the third quarter.
-Keudell Morrison Wealth Management now owns 10,860 shares of the enterprise software provider’s stock valued at $946,000 after acquiring an additional 152 shares during the last quarter.
-Covestor Ltd lifted its position in Oracle by 125.2% during the first quarter.
-Covestor Ltd now owns 1,995 shares of the enterprise software provider’s stock valued at $165,000 after acquiring an additional 1,109 shares during the last quarter.
-Zullo Investment Group Inc. purchased a new stake in Oracle during the fourth quarter valued at approximately $162,000.
-Finally, Neo Ivy Capital Management purchased a new stake in Oracle during the fourth quarter valued at approximately $131,000.
+Hedge funds have recently added to or reduced their stakes in the stock.
+OLD Mission Capital LLC purchased a new stake in shares of Oracle during the third quarter worth about $225,000.
+Keudell Morrison Wealth Management boosted its position in Oracle by 1.4% in the third quarter.
+Keudell Morrison Wealth Management now owns 10,860 shares of the enterprise software provider’s stock valued at $946,000 after buying an additional 152 shares during the last quarter.
+Covestor Ltd boosted its position in Oracle by 125.2% in the first quarter.
+Covestor Ltd now owns 1,995 shares of the enterprise software provider’s stock valued at $165,000 after buying an additional 1,109 shares during the last quarter.
+Zullo Investment Group Inc. purchased a new stake in Oracle in the 4th quarter worth approximately $162,000.
+Finally, Neo Ivy Capital Management purchased a new stake in Oracle in the 4th quarter worth approximately $131,000.
 Hedge funds and other institutional investors own 42.33% of the company’s stock.

 Oracle Company Profile (Get Rating)